MelGalera/Survival-Analysis-with-R/index.md

 In this project, the survival rate of primary breast cancer patients were determined based on the available data in the dataset.
-The hazard ratios for each variable (covariate) were also estimated with a stratified Cox reggression model.
+The hazard ratios for each variable (covariate) were estimated with a stratified Cox regression model.
 From the results, the number of positive lymph nodes, tumor size, menaupausal status and recurrence (relapse) are the main factors that have significant effect on the survival rate of the patients.

 <br> <br> <br> <br>